 In general, pipe leak tape can be a very valuable tool.
 However, it’s not always easy to use and is no substitute for a plumber.
 Before you even attempt to use pipe leak tape, you should be sure you know where the leak is and how to use the tape.

-Call Us for a 24 Hour Plumbing Service
+Call Us for an Emergency Plumbing Service

 The next time you have a plumbing leak, don’t wait to seek help.
 The tape may not be an answer to your problems, and in the meantime, you could experience water damage and other issues.
 At the first sign of a leak, call an emergency plumbing service.
 You don’t need to wait weeks or even days to get the assistance you need.